DOI:

 Similar Articles

-- Pierre Delage, Geotechnical problems due to the collapse of unsaturated soils: the case of loess from northern France , Journal of Applied Engineering Science & Technology: Vol. 1 No. 1 (2014): JAEST
+- Pierre Delage, Geotechnical problems due to the collapse of unsaturated soils: the case of loess from northern France , Journal of Applied Engineering Science and Technology: Vol. 1 No. 1 (2014): JAEST

 You may also start an advanced similarity search for this article.